 Marion Ayonote is an incredible British fashion designer creating truly iconic pieces of fashion.
 I am delighted she found some spare minutes in her busy schedule for an interview.
 Thus, we can discover her work, personality and even what makes Marion happy.

 Marion, you have just completed Bratislava Fashion Days 2018, the crowd loved your collection – what is your first impression of the show?

 It was very well organised, very professional team; and every aspect

 Really delighted to be in Slovakia, people are very friendly!

 Can you describe the

 I presented a signature collection mainly boots including gladiator style boots and booties, almond toe mirrored leather boots and sheep hair boots (Avalon) materials include Stingray, British wool, Sheep hair, Italian kid leather, calf leather with a mirrored finish and high gloss kid leather.
 Colours: Copper, Burgundy, Black, Rose Gold, Silver.
 It was difficult to select only 8 styles from a huge archive of shoes.
 I presented a themed collection encompassing the philosophy of the Marion Ayonote brand.
 The Catwalk brief was ‘Strength of a Woman’.

-Well I am inspired by stories and my travels.
-I work on a variation of themes, if I work on a Mexican theme for instance; I would likely use Mexican names.
+Well, I am inspired by stories and my travels.
+I work on a variety of themes if I work on a Mexican theme for instance; I would likely use Mexican names.
 It’s all from the storyboard.

 The shoes have very well balanced colours – how long does it take to design them?